Privacy Policy

 • which of our member local hospices you wish to support; and

-• information you enter onto the Website. (online identifiers collected from your computer whilst using our website or other online services.
+• information you enter onto the Website. (online identifiers collected from your computer whilst using our Website or other online services, including, where available, your IP address, operating system and browser type).

 But we may also request other personal data where it is appropriate and relevant, for example:

-• personal data about you that will enable us to be more precise in what we send you or how we approach you.
+• personal data about you that will enable us to be more precise in what we send you or how we approach you, for example data we collect via database segmentation tools such as Mosaic, to better understand the demographic make-up of geographical areas of the UK;

-• Personal data about you that will enable us to provide you with the correct service as an applicant for employment.
+• personal data about you that will enable us to provide you with the correct service as an applicant for employment – you can see further information about the personal data we collect in this context in our Staff & Recruitment Privacy Policy.

-Subject to the below paragraph, we will only process sensitive personal data also known as special categories of data (e.g. in relation to your health), with your explicit consent, for reasons of substantial public interests or where necessary for the establishment, exercise or defence of legal claims.
+Under data protection legislation, certain personal data is considered more ‘sensitive’ (e.g. information relating to race, religion, political affiliation and health etc.).
+Subject to the below paragraph, we will only process sensitive personal data also known as special categories of data, with your explicit consent, for reasons of substantial public interests or where necessary for the establishment, exercise or defence of legal claims.

-We may, in some situations, process data relating to your health, and in particular if you tell us that you have a gambling addiction.
-However, we will only process this type of data when you specifically provide us with this information, and request our assistance in signposting you to relevant organisations who can assist you.
+• We may, in some situations, process data relating to your health, particularly if you tell us that you have a gambling addiction and/or that you want to self-exclude from gambling activity.
+However, we will only process this type of data with your consent i.e. when you specifically provide us with this information and request our assistance in signposting you to relevant organisations who can assist you.
 We will always ensure that we keep this information secure, in line with the safeguards set out elsewhere in this policy.

 2.2 How and why will we use this personal data?